aicenter/Optimize-Planning-Heuristics-to-Rank/README.md

 This repository contains the grid domains, namely, Sokoban, Maze-with-teleports and Sliding tile.

-For the PDDL domains, unzip NeuroPlanner repository.
+For the PDDL domains, unzip the NeuroPlanner repository.
 Alternatively, go to [NeuroPlanner.](https://github.com/pevnak/NeuroPlanner.jl)

 ---
 Dependencies: